sxhya/vclangmps/README.md

 3. Right-click on the solution icon (in the left project pane), choose "Module Properties" dialog.

-4. Choose directory ./vclang-lib/test/ in the right pane and press "Models" button/checkbox (located in the upper part of the right pane)
+4. Choose directory ./vclang-lib/test/ in the right pane and press "Models" button/checkbox (located in the upper part of the right pane).
+It is essential that you choose exactly the root folder for the library and not its parent folder, because the plugin derives package names from these relative paths.

 5. Exit this dialog.
 MPS will parse the standard library and will create the corresponding models inside the solution you selected.